Diffusion-Based Impedance Learning for Contact-Rich Manipulation Tasks: Conclusion

 This work introduced \emph{Diffusion-Based Impedance Learning}, a framework that unifies generative trajectory models in the information domain with adaptive impedance regulation in the energy domain.
 By reconstructing simulated Zero-Force Trajectories (sZFTs) from contact-perturbed displacements and external wrench signals, the method enables real-time impedance adaptation for contact-rich manipulation.

 The framework consistently outperformed fixed and heuristic strategies in experiments on a KUKA LBR iiwa.
-It enabled smooth traversal of obstacle-rich parkour environments where conventional Impedance Control failed, and achieved 30/30 success rates in cylindrical, square, and star peg-in-hole insertions without any task-specific demonstrations.
+It enabled smooth traversal of obstacle-rich parkour environments where conventional impedance control failed, and achieved 30/30 success rates in cylindrical, square, and star peg-in-hole insertions without any task-specific demonstrations in the training data.
+The experiments in this work intentionally withhold geometric information from the controller, targeting scenarios in which such knowledge is unavailable or unreliable due to unstructured environments.
+Diffusion-Based Impedance Learning should therefore be understood as a general, interaction-driven alternative rather than a replacement for highly engineered solutions in fully structured assembly lines.

 Beyond these results, Diffusion-Based Impedance Learning establishes a general interface between learning and model-based control.
-It extends the role of generative models from visuomotor trajectory planning to physical interaction.
+It extends the role of generative models from visuomotor trajectory planning to physical interaction, demonstrating that contact-rich manipulation can be learned from relatively small datasets while maintaining real-time control performance.

-Looking ahead, we aim to extend this framework from single-arm to dual-arm setups and to human–robot collaborative systems.
-Embedding Diffusion-Based Impedance Learning in hierarchical architectures that couple high-level visuomotor policies with low-level impedance regulation could yield robots that both plan intelligently and interact safely in unstructured, human-centered environments.
-Ultimately, such systems may handle the variability of industrial assembly lines, support cooperative human–robot tasks, and provide personalized assistance in clinical care.
+Looking ahead, we aim to extend this framework from single-arm to dual-arm setups.
+While this work focuses on impedance learning and used a fixed ZFT, Diffusion-Based Impedance Learning can naturally be embedded in hierarchical architectures that couple high-level visuomotor motion policies with low-level impedance regulation.